 A quintessential example of a perfect typographical logo is Fendi.
 The luxurious clothing brand Fendi dons a simple sans serif font for its logo.
 It resembles the straightforward and uncomplicated Helvetica Pro font.
 This font choice is perfect for an upscale modern brand like Fendi.
 More importantly, the typographical logo is also readable even from a few feet away.

-19. Keep it symmetrical
+19. Keep It Symmetrical

 Although asymmetry also works in logo design, considering balance is another way to keep all elements equal.
 When everything is in proportion, your logo design will look visually appealing as the viewers’ eyes focus on the entire ensemble instead of one component.
 Considering symmetry in logo design will leave a good and lasting first impression of your brand.
 Moreover, symmetrical clothing brand logos will look good on shirts and other online and print materials.